dshanske/indieweb-post-kinds/readme.md

 ## Description ##

-Post Kinds adds support for responding to and interacting with other sites using the standards developed by the IndieWeb by implementing [kinds of posts](http://indieweb.org/post_kinds).
+Post Kinds adds support to the Classic Editor for responding to and interacting with other sites using the standards developed by the IndieWeb by implementing [kinds of posts](http://indieweb.org/post_kinds).
+It is not compatible with Gutenberg.

 It can also distinguish certain types of passive posts in a manner similar to [post formats](http://codex.wordpress.org/Post_Formats).
 While it can work alongside post formats, it is recommended as a replacement as it functions in a similar manner.